Community healing circle following a gas explosion in a residential area

 For the facilitating Garda, the lessons learned from this circle process include:

 - Communities may need and desire an opportunity for healing after major harmful events.
-Restorative practices may be suitable for this because they allow people to participate in discussing relating to their community.
+Restorative practices may be suitable for this because they allow people to participate in discussions relating to their community.

 - There is value in identifying and working with ‘link’ people in the community (in this case, the Community Garda and the four women mentioned earlier) to help engage with others and bring others on board for the meeting to take place.